anh-vumartell/tip-calculator-app/README-template.md

 - Seperate the app logic and app UI
 - Reorganise Sass files

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 ### Useful resources

 - [Sass Crash Course - Traversy Media](https://www.youtube.com/watch?v=nu5mdN2JIwM&t=1415s) - This helped me understand how to use Sass in my project.
 I really like how the instructor explains the basic concepts and style rules.
 The example project is simple enough to understand.
 I'd really recommend this tutorial for anyone who is starting out with Sass.